RossWhitehead/AWS-notes/Data_Migration.md

 ## Data Pipeline

 ## Database Migration Services

+* A cloud service that makes it easy to migrate relational databases, data warehouses, NoSQL databases, and other types of data stores.
+* If you want to migrate to a different database engine, you can use the AWS Schema Conversion Tool (AWS SCT) to translate your database schema to the new platform.
+* Can be used for continuous replication (CDC)
+* How to:
     * Create a Replication Instance
         * Choose a EC2 instance from the dms instance class.
         * Allocate storage
         * Choose a VPC
         * Single or Multi-AZ if require a standby instance for HA.
     * Create source and destination Endpoints
         * Aurora, DynamoDB, SQL Server, S3, etc.
-* Create database migratin Tasks.
+    * Create database migration Tasks.

 ### Performance Considerations
 * Resource availability on the source.